semantifyit/actions-spec/README.md

 ## Lifting (Response Mapping)

-RML example
+> _TODO_ RML example

-> _TODO_ Check the Function Ontology from imec Gent for describing functions.
+> _TODO_ Function Ontology for describing functions

 # Tools

 There is a tool under development to support the creation of WASA APIs.
 It will be published on http://actions.semantify.it (currently has an older version and does not fully support WASA) soon.
 Until then, you can reach the [source code](https://github.com/semantifyit/api-actions) and try the development version on your own hardware.
 We also provide docker containers.

-# Use Case: Dialog Generation from API Annotations
+# Use Case: Dialog Generation from WASA APIs

 > _TODO_ link to uimo